-- Conduct regional roundtables with distributors, vendors, and OEMs to define and describe the value proposition to the market through "value maps" and "market maps." - Build and support the activities of a network of trade allies to support the technical transfer and dissemination of training, tools, and resources to a wide range of contractor markets. - Provide business development support and technical resources to help companies transition to building electrification solutions, focusing first on larger HVAC companies (25+ employees). - Support improvements to stocking practices and explore midstream interventions in coordination with utilities.
+• Conduct regional roundtables with distributors, vendors, and OEMs to define and describe the value proposition to the market through "value maps" and "market maps" that will be used to guide decision-making for investments in targeted high-impact market interventions including the training, tools, and resources provided to the upstream partner trade ally network described below.

+- Build, support, and maintain the activities of a network of trade allies to support the technical transfer and dissemination of training, tools, and resources to a wide range of contractor markets. - Provide business development support and technical resources to help companies transition to building electrification solutions, focusing first on companies that have demonstrated interest in expanding their services and/or territories but need some extra support to achieve those goals. - Support improvements to stocking practices and explore midstream interventions in coordination with utilities.
 NYSERDA gathers best practices from the utilities, such as Con Edison, that are currently offering midstream incentives and have established relationships with distributors.